 Wales may have the biggest castles, but we have the coolest.
 In particular the Regenstein is a very unusual construction.
 Situated on a 100 metres high sandstone cliff, it overlooks the plains northeast of the Harz mountains all the way to Quedlinburg and Halberstadt, and makes use of the natural caves in the rock.
 Most of them have been enlarged, and new ones have been added; for example one that was used as chapel in the 12th and 13th centuries and shows traces of an artificial cross grain vault ceiling hewn into the rock.

-View towards the Regenstein and one of the cliffs that are part of the curtain walls
+View towards the Regenstein with the keep and some of the caves

 Archaeological traces show that the place has been used for several thousand years, probably as gathering spot for religious ceremonies.
 The Harz is full of those; a plateau on the Rosstrappe is another one - obviously such exposed cliffs have been regarded as places of power.
 The natural caves on the Regenstein (the name derives from rein